Find out how the end of GA3 will affect your SEO referencing and why migrating to GA4 is essential for improving your digital strategy.

 Testing the New GA4 Account

-Before you cut all ties with GA3, test your new GA4 account.
-This includes checking events, reports and dashboards.
-Once you're happy with the way it works, you can proceed to shutting down GA3.
+Before completely cutting ties with GA3, test your new GA4 account.
+This includes checking events, reports, and dashboards.
+Once you're satisfied that it's working, you can proceed with shutting down GA3.

 Update Goals and Custom Reports

 With GA4, some features and reports are no longer directly transferable from GA3.
-Take the time to update your objectives and custom reports to match GA4's structure and metrics.
+Take the time to update your goals and custom reports to match the GA4 structure and metrics.

 Train Your Team

-Training is an aspect that is often overlooked.
-GA4 has a distinct interface and functionality that takes some getting used to.
-Organize a training session for your users so that they can familiarize themselves with the new functionalities on offer.
+Training is an often overlooked aspect.
+GA4 has a distinct interface and features that require some getting used to.
+Organize a training session for your users so they can familiarize themselves with the new features.

 Taking data confidentiality into account

-With the RGPD and other data protection legislation, privacy is more than just a buzzword.
+With GDPR and other data protection legislation, privacy is more than just a buzzword.
 GA4 offers significant improvements on this front.
 By using GA4, you benefit from improved user data management, ensuring regulatory compliance.
-Here are a few practices to adopt:
+Here are some practices to adopt:

 Data Anonymization